damladmrk/YZABootcamp/README.md

   -  Time estimation for the video and main ML was slightly underestimated.
   -  **What should we change next time?**
   -  For the meetings we can make our meetings more frequently
+  -
+#### 🔍 Review:
+- The team exceed point expectations.
+- We compleated the sprint early so worked on tiny tasks.
+- Concluded that integration from ML to web will take time
+- We had some communication issues about test results' first evaluation proccess(solved).
 <details>
   <summary>📸 Screenshots & Files</summary>